njmittet/learning-kotlin/README.md

 }
 ```

-The above example could also be written with just a lambda function:
+The above example could also be written as a function type:

 ```kt
 val isEven: (Int) -> Boolean = { it % 2 == 0 }
 isEven(7)
 ```

-The difference becomes clearer when we call functions that expectes a functional interface, which often is the case when calling Java code from Kotlin:
+The difference becomes clearer when we call functions that expects a functional interface, which often is the case when calling Java code from Kotlin:

 ```kt
 // The functional interface declaration.